<function>

 759.770 ns (4 allocations: 8.34 KiB)

-In certain cases, the overhead of creating a copy may be outweighed by the benefits of contiguous memory access, making copying the more efficient choice.
-This possibility is illustrated below.
+Below, we illustrate a scenario in which the overhead of creating a copy is outweighed by the benefits of contiguous memory access, making copying the more efficient choice.

 x = rand(100_000)